 For novices or even colleagues of UX Designers who’ve always been too shy to ask, here's a quick guide.

 Quick recap: What is UX Design?

-UX is a fascinating and fast growing career track.
-Rather than focusing solely on designing great user interfaces (UI), UX design seeks to create the best possible experience across the entire user journey, from the moment a user realizes they have a problem to the last time they get a product serviced, refer it to friends, or discard it.
+UX is a fascinating and fast-growing career track.
+Rather than focusing solely on designing great user interfaces (UI), UX design seeks to create the best possible experience across the entire user journey, from the moment a user realises they have a problem to the last time they get a product serviced, refer it to friends, or discard it.
 While product designers focus on how products can be designed based on the long and short term needs of the business, UX designers’ main focus is on users.

 A few questions UX designers might ask themselves include: What problems are users trying to solve with our product?
 What are the biggest barriers users face when using our product?
 How can we make the overall user experience (including awareness, purchasing, usability, referral, servicing, etc.) even better for our users?

 If you haven’t yet, check out this article that goes more in-depth: What is User Experience Design (UX)?

 An example to show what a UX Designer does